 - Production line workers.

-- Staff for logistics, sales, and all the admin work.
+- Staff for logistics, sales, and administration.

 Financial Viability – The Numbers Game

-Now for the part everyone wants to know about: the financials.
-A detailed financial model is, without a doubt, the beating heart of any feasibility study worth its salt.
-Let’s look at some sample figures for a 100 MW plant in Algeria.
-These are conceptually scaled from projects like the Zergoun Green Energy 180 MW plant (which reportedly involved an investment of around $11.6 – $12 million).
+Let’s look at some sample figures for a 100 MW plant in Algeria, conceptually scaled from projects like the 180 MW Zergoun Green Energy plant (which reportedly involved an investment of around $11.6–$12 million).
 Keep in mind these are ballpark figures to give you an idea.

 Estimated Capital Investment (CAPEX)

-- Machinery & Equipment: (This is usually the biggest ticket item) Perhaps $3.5 – $4.5 million.
+- Machinery & Equipment: (Often the largest expense) Perhaps $3.5–$4.5 million.

-- Installation & Commissioning: Getting everything set up and running, say $0.3 – $0.5 million.
+- Installation & Commissioning: Getting everything set up and running, say $0.3–$0.5 million.

-- Licenses & Permits: Around $0.05 – $0.1 million.
+- Licenses & Permits: Around $0.05–$0.1 million.

 Projected Operating Costs (OPEX – Annual)

-- Labor: (For those 70-90 employees) Let’s estimate $0.5 – $0.8 million.
+- Labor: (For 70-90 employees) Let’s estimate $0.5–$0.8 million.

-- Utilities (Energy, Water): Maybe $0.2 – $0.4 million.
+- Utilities (Energy, Water): Maybe $0.2–$0.4 million.

-- Maintenance & Spares: Keeping things in good working order, say $0.1 – $0.2 million.
+- Maintenance & Spares: Keeping the equipment in good working order, say $0.1–$0.2 million.

-- Logistics & Shipping: (For getting materials in and finished modules out) Around $0.3 – $0.5 million.
+- Logistics & Shipping: (For inbound materials and outbound modules) Around $0.3–$0.5 million.

-- Sales & Marketing, Administrative Overheads: Things like office costs, marketing efforts, etc., perhaps $0.2 – $0.4 million.
+- Sales, Marketing, & Administrative Overheads: Office costs, marketing efforts, etc., perhaps $0.2–$0.4 million.

-- Depreciation: This is an accounting figure, based on the expected lifespan of your assets.
+- Depreciation: This is an accounting figure based on the expected lifespan of your assets.

 Revenue Projections

-Okay, so what about the money coming in?
+What about the money coming in?

 Profitability Analysis (Example)

-Let’s touch on how you figure out if it’s profitable:
+Let’s touch on how you determine profitability:

 Return on Investment (ROI) & Payback Period (Example)